Closure of Florida's 'Alligator Alcatraz' immigration detention center can proceed, judge says

-The judge said in last week’s order that she expected the population of the facility to decline within 60 days through the transferring of the detainees to other facilities, and once that happened, fencing, lighting and generators should be removed.
-She wrote the state and federal defendants can’t bring anyone other than those who are already being detained at the facility onto the property.
+U.S. District Judge Kathleen Williams late Wednesday denied those requests to pause her order to wind down operations at the facility, which has been plagued by reports of unsanitary conditions and detainees being cut off from the legal system.

-Environmental groups and the Miccosukee Tribe had argued that further construction and operations should be stopped until federal and state officials complied with federal environmental laws.
-Their lawsuit claimed the facility threatened environmentally sensitive wetlands that are home to protected plants and animals and would reverse billions of dollars spent over decades on environmental restoration.
+The facility was already being emptied of detainees, according to an email exchange shared with The Associated Press on Wednesday.
+In a message sent to South Florida Rabbi Mario Rojzman on Aug.
+22 related to providing chaplaincy services at the facility, Florida Division of Emergency Management Executive Director Kevin Guthrie said “we are probably going to be down to 0 individuals within a few days,” implying there would soon be no need for the services.

-The detention center was quickly built two months ago at a lightly used, single-runway training airport in the middle of the Everglades.
+The detention center was quickly built two months ago at a lightly used, single-runway training airport in the Everglades.
 State officials signed more than $245 million in contracts for building and operating the facility, which officially opened July 1.

 President Donald Trump toured the facility last month and suggested it could be a model for future lockups nationwide as his administration races to expand the infrastructure needed to increase deportations.